 All children will also be in a separate reading, writing and maths group, these groupings are flexible and may well change from term to term.

-Pupils will receive daily teaching in Maths and English, with a daily phonics session of about 15 minutes.
+Pupils will receive daily teaching in Maths and English, with a daily phonics and handwriting session.
 All activities will take account of their age and expected concentration span and will involve plenty of physical activity and learning through music, drama and carefully chosen educational toys and games.

 Learning in Year 1 progresses from the E.Y.F.S to the New National Curriculum for Key Stage One and, as such, children will learn about Science, Information Technology, History, Geography, Religious Education, Physical Education, Art & Design, Music, Personal, Social & Health Education and Design Technology.
 Children will be taught some subject specific lessons but many of these subjects will be taught as cross-curricular themes in a manner more appropriate and meaningful for younger children.

 The points listed below may help to answer some of the day to day queries about life in Year 1.

 - Monday afternoon - The children will be taught by a mixture of specialist teachers, outside clubs and teaching assistants.

 - Show and Tell- We will have a ‘Show and Tell’ session on a Monday afternoon with Ms Alfredson and Mrs Mills.
 This could be linked to the topic, science or other curriculum subjects.
 There will be a rota for this each week on the bottom of the children's homework.